Valentin-Ha/cam-multiviewer/docs/tutorials/first-run.md

 # Tutorial: First Run

-This tutorial walks through launching RTSP Multi Stream Viewer for the first time.
+This tutorial walks through launching RTSP Viewer for the first time.

 ## Prerequisites